Contract Assets and Contract Liabilities

 Note 2 – Contract Assets and Contract Liabilities

-On January 1, 2018 the Company adopted the new accounting standard ASC 606 and all the related amendments (“new revenue standard”) to all applicable contracts using the modified retrospective method.
+On January 1, 2018 the Company adopted the accounting standard ASC 606 and all the related amendments (the “revenue standard”) to all applicable contracts using the modified retrospective method.
 Applicable contracts did not include contracts considered substantially complete.
 Contracts that were modified before the beginning of the earliest period presented were not retrospectively restated.
 Instead, the Company reflected the aggregate effect of all modifications when identifying the satisfied and unsatisfied performance obligations, determining the transaction price and allocating the transaction price as of the date of adoption.
 Adoption of this standard did not result in significant changes to the Company’s accounting policies, business processes, systems or controls, or have a material impact on its financial position, results of operations and cash flows.